 • Titan Comics has not issued a statement about its plans but many of its London-based staff are furloughed until late April and its chain of Forbidden Planet stores is closed but its web store is still active.
 Collections are being distributed, including the upcoming third volume in the Life Is Strange Trilogy, due for release 21st April.

-UK Comic Shops are however closed – but some are still offering Mail Order services.
+As of Monday 20th April 2020, UK Comic Shops remain closed – but some are still offering Mail Order services.
 Sara Kenny is building a spreadsheet of comic shops offering mail order to keep sharing and encourage people to buy comics from comic shops.
 Let her know via Twitter by commenting on this thread if you are a comic shop offering Mail Order.

 • Our British and Irish Comic Shop Map is here